 Establishing Private Connect with Exoscale

-Private connect lets you connect your on-premises or hosted infrastructure with one or more private networks from a single Exoscale Organization.
-This guide will walk you through setting up private connect.
+Private Connect lets you connect your on-premises or hosted infrastructure with one or more private networks from a single Exoscale organization.
+This guide will show you how to set up Private Connect.

-Private connect is available in Exoscale Zones that have the Private Connect capability as listed in the Datacenter list.
-In each zone where Private Connect is listed as available you have several options to establish a connection:
+Private Connect is available in Exoscale zones that have the Private Connect capability as listed in the datacenter list.
+Your situation to start with Private Connect can differ depending on where you store your infrastructure.

-• the connection to Private Connect can be established via cross connections between Exoscale and your racks/cage within the datacenter.
-The cross connections setup and costs are your responsibility.
-Exoscale will provide a location, circuit-ID and letter of agreement (LOA) upon subscribing to Private Connect which enable you to order the cross connections to the datacenter operator.
+• The connection to Private Connect can be established via cross connections between Exoscale and your racks/cage within the datacenter.
+You are responsible for the cross connections setup and costs.
+Exoscale will provide a location, circuit-ID and letter of agreement (LOA) upon subscribing to Private Connect which let you order the cross connections to the datacenter operator.

-• the connection in Equinix based Zones can be established using Equinix Cloud Exchange to reduce cross connections costs and Private Connect costs.
-Upon subscription to Private Connect, Exoscale will provide the ECX information for interconnection.
+• The connection in Equinix-based zones can be established using Equinix Cloud Exchange to reduce cross-connection costs and Private Connect costs.
+After you subscribe to Private Connect, Exoscale will provide the ECX information for interconnection.

-• if your infrastructure is not located in the same datacenter:
+If your infrastructure is located in a separate datacenter from the Exoscale zone:

 Physical Infrastructure Overview

-When setting up the network connection you have the choice between creating a single, non-redundant link or a dual link for redundancy.
+When you set up the network connection, you can choose to create a single non-redundant link, or a dual link for redundancy.
 You can also add two additional links for more capacity.

-When choosing a dual-link option the link can be aggregated using LACP, or a failover can be done by using HSRP/VRRP on your router(s) to fail over the IP address.
+When you choose the dual-link option, the link can be aggregated using LACP, or a failover can be done by using HSRP/VRRP on your routers to fail over the IP address.

 Network Setup

-When sending data to the Exoscale network you have a limit of 3 MAC addresses.
-That means that any traffic coming from your network cannot originate from more than 3 MAC addresses.
+When you send data to the Exoscale network, you have a limit of 3 MAC addresses.
+Any traffic coming from your network cannot originate from more than 3 MAC addresses.

 Therefore, it is recommended that you set up routing on your end instead of using a layer 2 connection.
-This means that your servers must route your Exoscale IP range (10.0.0.0/24 in the example above) through the routers connected to Exoscale.
+When you set up routing, your servers must route your Exoscale IP range (10.0.0.0/24 in the example above) through the routers connected to Exoscale.
 This is especially important if your Exoscale-connected routers are not your default gateway.

 Routing Configuration

-Once your connection to Exoscale is established you still need to configure your instances correctly.
-If your servers use the same router for Internet access and Exoscale connectivity you do not have to do anything.
-However, if you use different routers you will need to set up a route on each server to reach your Exoscale instances.
-On Linux this route configuration would look as follows:
+Once your connection to Exoscale is established, you need to configure your instances.
+If your servers use the same router for internet access and Exoscale connectivity, you do not have to do anything.
+However, if you use different routers, you will need to set up a route on each server to reach your Exoscale instances.
+On Linux, this route configuration would look as follows:

 ip route add 10.0.0.0/24 via 192.168.1.1

 Note: the command above will not store the route permanently and the command is specific to your Linux distribution.
-Please look up your Linux distribution’s manual on how to store this route permanently.
+Please consult your Linux distribution’s manual on how to store this route permanently.

 ip route add 192.168.0.0/24 via 10.0.0.1

-If you send all Internet traffic over your own router, the route is already in place, and you don’t need to do anything.
+The other option is if you send all internet traffic over your own router, the route is already in place.
+No further action is necessary.

 Frequently Asked Questions

-You can use a maximum of 4 10 GBit/s links in a single LACP group, or in two LACP groups if you are using VRRP/HSRP.
+You can use a maximum of 4 links at 10 Gbit/s in a single LACP group, or in two LACP groups if you use VRRP/HSRP.

 How much is the maximum bandwidth I can reach?